Palakorn-Voramongkol/lexi-client/README.md

 ## Overview

-**Lexi2 Client** serves as the frontend interface for the Lexi2 application suite.
+**lexi Client** serves as the frontend interface for the lexi application suite.
 It is built with React and utilizes Material-UI and DevExtreme for styling and component design.
 The application employs a mediator pattern to facilitate efficient communication between components, enhancing scalability and reducing coupling.

-To provide a comprehensive solution, Lexi2 Client interacts with a backend API server (**Lexi2-Authen**) that handles authentication, role management, permissions, and other essential services.
+To provide a comprehensive solution, lexi Client interacts with a backend API server (**lexi-Authen**) that handles authentication, role management, permissions, and other essential services.
 This integration ensures a secure and efficient workflow for managing user data and application states.

 ## Features